sara-martin-alonso/angular-final-project/README.md

 # Description

-Final project for the JavaScript, JQuery & Angular course on Trazos
+Final project built with Angular for the JavaScript, JQuery & Angular course on Trazos

-This webpage is built using Angular

 # Video